-- 1. The prospective student should obtain an application packet from the WAAST receptionist and pay the prescribed fee.
-One can download the application forms from the school's Web site (www.waast.org) and pay the processing fee when submitting the completed packet. - 2.
-The prospective student should send the proper documents to verify his or her academic qualifications.
-Transcripts from other Bible institutes, Bible colleges, or universities should be sent to WAAST for evaluation. - 3.
-The application packet should be completed and returned to WAAST. - 4.
-The church recommendation letter is to be signed by the national leader of the Assemblies of God church in the student's home country or his designated representative.
-If the prospective student is not a member of the Assemblies of God, he or she needs a recommendation letter from both the national leader of the Assemblies of God church and his or her own denominational leader. - 5.
-The prospective student should select one of the dates when the entrance exam is offered, register in advance for that exam session with the WAAST receptionist, and pay the required fee.
-The student is encouraged
+- The prospective student should obtain an application packet from the receptionist and pay the required fee.
+One can download the application from the school's Web site (www.waast.org) and pay the processing fee when submitting the completed packet. - The prospective student should send the proper documents to verify his or her academic qualifications.
+For any post-secondary academic work, transcripts from other Bible institutes, Bible colleges, or universities should be sent to WAAST/AGGST for evaluation. - The application packet should be completed and returned to WAAST/AGGST. - 4.
+The church recommendation letter is to be signed by the national of the Assemblies of God church in the student's home country or his

-- to contact WAAST for his or her results.
+- designated representative.
+If the prospective student is not a member of the Assemblies of God, he or she needs a recommendation letter from leaderboth the national leader of the Assemblies of God church and his or her own denominational leader. - 5.
+The prospective student should select one of the dates when the entrance exam is offered, register in advance for that examination session with the receptionist, and pay the examination fee.
+The student is encouraged to contact WAAST/AGGST for his or her results.
 In certain cases, when a student lives a great distance from the Lomé campus, he or she may be able to sit the entrance exam at one of WAAST's extension locations.
 (Please inquire if you have questions.) - 6.
 After the Registrar has received all the materials, including passing scores on the examinations and all the forms in the application packet, the file will be presented to the Board of Administration for approval.
 If approved, the prospective student will be notified by the Registrar's office.